-We need another search rule, click on ‘Add rule’ and select the search parameter ‘Sharing flag’ and set it to ‘Shared out’.
+We need another search rule, click on ‘Add rule’ and select the search parameter ‘Sharing flag’ and set it to exclude ‘Shared in’.
 This will ignore files shared into your domain which fall into the fully public category.
-Publicly shared in files appear in your domain’s drive stream because a local user on your domain has accessed them at one stage.
+Publicly shared in files appear in your domain’s drive stream because a local user on your domain has accessed them at some stage.

-Now, click on the dropdown menu option to remove the ‘everyone’ permission so that all of these files will no longer be fully public.
+Now, click on the dropdown menu option to remove the ‘everyone’ permission.

-Method 2 – However, method 1 may also revoke access to documents intentionally publically shared.
-Therefore to address the problem we should a) alert users to their current situation and b) implement a plan of ongoing monitoring and alerting and scheduled removal if necessary.
+- Implement a plan of ongoing monitoring and alerting and scheduled removal if necessary.
 To learn more about best practices whenever removing files shared externally visit our post how to manage publically shared files.